aturner-epcc/green-software-hpc/episodes/measurement.md

 - Understand how emissions are classified in the widely-used GHG protocol
 - Know which GHG protocol classifications are relevant to use of HPC systems
 - Learn a methodology to use GHG protocol to estimate the emissions associated with our use of HPC systems
-- Understand how emission rates from software can be calculated using the SCI specification
+- Understand how emission rates from HPC can be calculated

 ::::::::::::::::::::::::::::::::::::::::::::::::::